 - 1st & 4th Wed of each month 9:30am-2pm

 - Franklinville: Free Methodist Church, Main St.

-- Little Valley: Little Valley United Methodist Church, Church St.
+- Little Valley: Little Valley United Methodist Church, Court St.

 - Gowanda: Free Methodist Church, Main St.

 - 4th Tues 10:00am-2pm

 - Cattaraugus: Roberts Memorial Free Methodist Church, South St.

 Satellite WIC locations cannot accept phone calls regarding the WIC program.
 If you have questions regarding WIC, please contact Cattaraugus County Health Department WIC Program at 716-373-8057 or 1-800-251-2584.